kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 <html><body><h1>It works!</h1></body></html>
 ```

 Awesome that worked!
 That means we no longer have to use IP addresses.
-The service object now acts as our gateway to the pod.
+This service object now acts as our gateway to our pod.

 We had to use port 3050 here because in the service spec we said that this service can only accept internal traffic on this port.

-The 'default' in the fqdn actually refers to the namespace the service was created in.
+The 'default' in the fqdn actually refers to the namespace the service live's in.

-Also Since our ubi pod resides in the same namespace as the service, we can actually leave out the fqdn's basename, and just curl the service's name and it will still work:
+Also Since our centOS pod lives in the same namespace as the service itself, it means we can get away with just curling the service's name:

 ```
 $ curl http://svc-nodeport-httpd:3050
 <html><body><h1>It works!</h1></body></html>
 ```

-That worked because the resolv.conf has a default basename that the resolver use as a fallback if you don't specify the fqdn.
+This worked because the resolv.conf has a default basename that's used as a fallback if you don't specify the fqdn.

 ```
 $ cat /etc/resolv.conf